-This section introduces our trust region IPM (Algorithm~\ref{algIPM}).
+This section introduces our trust-region IPM (Algorithm~\ref{algIPM}).
 A naive algorithm we could use is

 for some fixed constant $r \in (0,\infty)$ where $x$ denotes the current iterate and $x^{+}$ the next iterate.
-If $\grad^2 \barrier$ is $\LipHess$-Lipschitz then one can show a convergence to an $\epsilon$-approximate stationary point of $\barrier$ in $\mathcal{O}(\LipHess^{1/2} \epsilon^{-3/2})$ iterations \cite{nesterov2006cubic}.
-However, as we described in Section~\ref{sec:gradient-descent} this method will struggle because the log barrier ensures the effective Lipschitz constant of $\grad \barrier$ is exponentially large in $\mu$.
-Instead, as per line~\ref{eq:pick-r} of Algorithm~\ref{algIPM}, we make the trust region radius adaptive to the size of the dual variables using the formula
+If $\grad^2 \barrier$ is $\LipHess$-Lipschitz then one can show convergence to an $\epsilon$-approximate stationary point of $\barrier$ in $\mathcal{O}(\LipHess^{1/2} \epsilon^{-3/2})$ iterations \cite{nesterov2006cubic}.
+Unfortunately, the log barrier is not Lipschitz continuous on the set of strictly feasible solutions so we must use different analysis techniques.
+Instead, as per line~\ref{eq:pick-r} of Algorithm~\ref{algIPM}, we make the trust-region radius adaptive to the size of the dual variables using the formula

-this ensures that for constant $\etaX \in (0,\infty)$ the trust region radius becomes smaller as the dual variable size increases.
-The intuition for this selection of $r$ is similar to the intuition for the step sizes for gradient descent in Section~\ref{sec:gradient-descent}: the value of $r$ shrinks as we get very close to the boundary of the feasible region.
+where the parameters $\eta \in (0,\infty)$ is a problem dependent parameter, we defer its choice to Theorem~\ref{thmMainResultNonconvex}.
+This choice ensures that for constant $\eta \in (0,\infty)$ the trust-region radius becomes smaller as the dual variable size increases.
 This enables the algorithms to adapt to the `local' Lipschitz constant of the log barrier.
 The next iterate for our algorithm is selected by

-where parameters $\etaX, \etaS \in (0,\infty)$ are problem dependent.
-More specifically they are choosen using a formula incorporating the Lipschitz constant and barrier parameter.
-This formula changes depending on whether the problem is nonconvex (see Theorem~\ref{thmMainResultNonconvex}) and convex (see Lemma~\ref{lemJFresultConvex}).
-These specific choices guarantee that $\xPlus \in \X$ and allow us to prove our iteration bounds.

-The term $\frac{\etaS}{\| S^{-1} \dir{s} \|_2}$ above encourages small step sizes when the linear approximation of the slack variable indicates a large $\alpha$ would cause the algorithm to step outside the feasible region.
-For example, if we were solving a linear program picking $\etaS = 1/2$ would guarantee that $a_i(\xPlus) > a_i(x) / 2 > 0$.
+The term $\frac{\eta}{\| S^{-1} \dir{s} \|_2}$ above encourages small step sizes when the linear approximation of the slack variable indicates a large $\alpha$ would cause the algorithm to step outside the feasible region.
+For example, if we were solving a linear program picking $\eta = 1/2$ would guarantee that $a_i(\xPlus) > a_i(x) / 2 > 0$.